ozgurural/seedlabs-2/seedlabs/Exam2-BGP-Exploration-and-Attack-Lab.md

 ![21](./exam2/21.png)

 It can be seen that there are two routing paths to 10.161.0.0/24.
 They pass through AS-2 and AS-3 respectively.
 When forwarding routes, the first path will be selected for forwarding.
-This is because the priorities of the two paths are the same. , so the forwarding with the shorter AS path is preferred
+This is because the priorities of the two paths are the same.
+Forwarding with the shorter AS path is preferred.

 ![image](https://user-images.githubusercontent.com/4716254/200151692-03cdc577-2e61-42dc-b4df-cc5b1f909098.png)